-Regardless of how long you have been smoking for, it is never too late to stop smoking.
-If you give up after decades of smoking, you’ll start to feel benefits from the first nicotine-free day, although you might be so focused on the cravings that you don’t appreciate the benefits.
+Regardless of how long you have been smoking, it is never too late to stop.
+If you give up after decades, you’ll start to feel benefits from the first nicotine-free day, although you might be so focused on the cravings that you don’t appreciate the benefits.

 I’ve read the conspiracy theories and I don’t think smoking is as dangerous as it’s made out to be.

 Regardless of the agendas of pharmaceutical companies and tobacco lobbies, cigarette smoke contains over 7000 chemicals, including over 70 known carcinogens.